b0zk1r/ThermoCore/README.md

 ## Limitations:

-Steam property estimations are based on simplified correlations, not full IAPWS IF97 tables
+- Steam property estimations are based on simplified correlations, not full IAPWS IF97 tables

-No persistence of saved data (files not written to permanent memory)
+- No persistence of saved data (files not written to permanent memory)

+- Input prompts do not include units, so you have to keep track of the units of your works.
+(Will be fixed in future updates)

+- Poor error handling (Program doesnt prompt error for negative pressure value etc.)

 ## Installation Instructions